cbyn/bitpredict/README.md

 ## Summary
 This project aims to make high frequency bitcoin price predictions from market microstructure data.
 The dataset is a series of one second snapshots of open buy and sell orders on the Bitfinex exchange, combined with a record of executed transactions.
 Data collection began 08/20/2015.

-A number of engineered features are used to train a Gradient Boosting model, and a naive theoretical trading strategy is simulated on historical and live data.
+A number of engineered features are used to train a Gradient Boosting model, and a theoretical trading strategy is simulated on historical and live data.

 ## Target
 The target for prediction is the midpoint price 30 seconds in the future.
 The midpoint price is the average of the best bid price and the best ask price.